-The EQ No Reverb track below is what you could get before the development of Burwen Technology, Inc.'s unique high frequency reverberation.
-It has the
+The EQ No Reverb finale below is what you could get before the development of Burwen Technology, Inc.'s unique high frequency reverberation.
+It has

 EXTREME gradually substitutes high frequency reverberation for the direct signal above 360 Hz.
 At 20 kHz you hear nothing but electronic reverberation

-and BASIC reverbs is bigger than the reverb component at 20 kHz.
+RECITAL and BASIC reverbs is bigger than the reverb component at 20 kHz.
 EXTREME in the front channels lasts for 1 second.
-The rear channels, which you
+The rear channels,

 BASIC lasts for 0.4 seconds and is useful for all types of music.
 It subtly smooths high frequencies, making them more musical, and very slightly widens